Gowiem/terraform-workshops/terraform-fundamentals/exercises/07/README.md

 this variable.
 ```

-Alright, pretty simple and straight forward to grasp right?
+Alright, pretty simple and straight forward to grasp, right?
 Let's move on.

 ### Syntactical Errors